 Also known as telematics, this technology delivers a host of productivity and efficiency benefits for businesses.
 From cross-country long-haul trips to local construction projects, it provides you with the data to stay on schedule, reduce costs and put your team and vehicles to work every day.

-Q: What are the big wins in improving efficiency with GPS-enabled telematics?
+What are the big wins in improving efficiency with GPS vehicle tracking?

 A: Up-to-the-minute and accurate data on how your assets are used and where they are at all times helps you to get more work out of your vehicles.
 The benefits of this include at-a-glance identification of underutilised vehicles and maintenance scheduling based on actual vehicle usage rather than by pre-set intervals, which may lead to under- or over-servicing.

 Another efficiency benefit is a reduction in fuel usage.
 Vehicle tracking systems can help to reduce your fuel consumption with features like idling and usage reports, as well as measuring and managing actual fuel burn.